Jovel960/My-mini-project---Local-server-in-JS/README.md

 To run the server enter this command : npm runDevstart

-To perform the jest testing run thin command : npm test
+To perform the jest testing run this command : npm test

 Enjoy !